Advanced Management Program: The Global Experience

 • Q: Whom can I contact for additional questions?

-If you have any further questions about Kellogg’s Advanced Management Program, please contact:
+If you have any further questions about Kellogg’s Advanced Management Program: The Global Experience, please contact:

 Brian Uzzi - Richard L. Thomas Professor of Leadership and Organizational Change; Professor of Industrial Engineering and Management Sciences, McCormick School (Courtesy); Professor of Sociology, Weinberg College (Courtesy); Co-Director, Northwestern Institute on Complex Systems (NICO); Faculty Director, Kellogg Architectures of Collaboration Initiative (KACI)